dongliang3571/Scheme-Notes/README.md

   14
   ```

-- there are many other kinds of expressions, which we will mostly ignore for now, for example: `string-append`
+- there are many other kinds of expressions, which we will mostly ignore for now, for example: `string-append`.

   ```scheme
   > (string-append "Hello" " world")
   "Hello world"